wangziqi2013/wangziqi2013.github.io/_posts/2018-06-19-OmniOrder.markdown

 of a particular processor.
 A bit in the vector is set if the corresponding processor is a successor of the processor represented by the identity of the bit vector.
 Similar to the per-processor SVB, if the directory SVB overflows, the transaction must abort.

+OmniOrder maintains a few invariants.
+First, speculative data is never stored in ordinary caches.
+They are always stored in L0 and SVB, and is not visible to non-transactional reads.
+Second, the coherence of SVB implicitly follows the coherence of its corresponding cache line.
+If the cache line exists in multiple caches in Shared state, then multiple copies of the SVB also exist and they are consistent with each other.
+Similarly, if a cache line is in M state, then the SVB entry of the line is also the most up-to-date, and no other copies can ever exist.